Skip to content

 Progression: from on by default to off

-Both gates start on because they catch bad runs early — especially useful in the first week or two, when you're still developing a sense of what your profile should say and what the pipeline does with it.
+All three gates start on because they catch bad runs early — especially useful in the first week or two, when you're still developing a sense of what your profile should say and what the pipeline does with it.

 After five or ten successful briefings, the gates can start feeling like more friction than signal.
 At that point it's worth considering which ones still earn their keep: